danizamberlan/PaymentApi/README.md

 >> docker-compose up
 ```

-The application runs by default using on port `44339`.
+The application runs by default on port `44339`.

 ## Author